 - We ensure that teaching and learning opportunities meet the needs of all pupils

 - We ensure that children belonging to vulnerable groups, including those from socially disadvantaged backgrounds, are adequately assessed and provision is made to meet their needs

 - In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free schools meals will be socially disadvantaged

 - We also recognise that not all pupils who are socially disadvantaged will be in receipt of free school meals.
 We, therefore, reserve the right to allocate the Pupil Premium funding to support any groups of pupils that the school deems to be socially disadvantaged

 Early Years Pupil Premium

 This is additional funding for early years settings to improve the education for disadvantaged 3 and 4 year olds.

-Details of how we allocated the Pupil Premium grant for the academic year can be viewed by downloading the document on the left-hand side of the page.
+Details of how we allocated the Pupil Premium grant for the academic year can be viewed by downloading the document below.

 Sport Premium Funding